crpietschmann/portfolio/_imports/_posts/2010-08-14-microsoft-bizspark-does-not-care-about-startups.markdown

 ---
 <!-- more -->

 **Update Wednesday, Dec.
 1, 2010: **I have had a few people contact me about getting denied enrollment in the BizSpark program.
 Most of these people are trying to enroll a CONSULTING company; which is NOT what BizSpark is for.
-BizSpark is for companies that are &ldquo;<em>Actively engaged in development of a software-based product or online service that will form a core piece of its current or intended business.</em>&rdquo; That means, if you want to enroll in BizSpark, that you must be developing a product to sell/offer and not selling consulting services.
+BizSpark is for companies that are &ldquo;*Actively engaged in development of a software-based product or online service that will form a core piece of its current or intended business.*&rdquo; That means, if you want to enroll in BizSpark, that you must be developing a product to sell/offer and not selling consulting services.

 **Update Monday, Aug.
 16, 2010: **My startup, Carto LLC, is now enrolled in the BizSpark program!